-The RDP has over 50 different sessions and a wide range of online modules, e-learning, and an interactive webinar series on offer.
+The Doctoral College Researcher Development Programme (RPD) has over 50 different interative webinar sessions and a wide range of online modules and e-learning on offer.
 It is complementary to your postgraduate research degree and provides you the flexibility to develop your academic, professional and personal skills as and when required.
-It supports you in gaining the skills needed to complete your research degree whilst also building on your transferable skills for employability, whether in academia or further afield, in an increasingly competitive jobs market.
+It supports you in gaining the skills needed to complete your research degree whilst also building on your transferable skills for employability, whether in academia or further afield.

 The RDP mirrors the Vitae Researcher Development Framework (RDF) which enables an individually tailored developmental journey.
 You may wish to use the Training Needs Analysis template to guide and record your development.

-The Doctoral College is continually expanding our provisions and is committed to providing a high-quality programme, which is suitable and accessible for all our postgraduate researchers.
+The Doctoral College continually expands your provisions and is committed to providing a high-quality programme, which is suitable and accessible for all our postgraduate researchers.
 As part of this dedication, a Postgraduate Researcher Development Steering Group has been convened to drive developments forward.
 If you are a postgraduate researcher and would like to be involved please get in touch.

 How the Researcher Development Programme works